 A project that includes a watch app builds like other iOS projects.
 The building process will result in an iPhone application (.app) that contains a watch extension (.appex), which in turn contains the code-less watch application (.app).

-You can launch watch apps in the simulator using either Xamarin Studio or Visual Studio (starts on the Mac Build Host).
+You can launch watch apps in the simulator using either Visual Studio for Mac or Visual Studio (starts on the Mac Build Host).

 There are two modes for launching a WatchKit app: